stuart12/busylight-hass/README.md

 I thus decided to have each busylight-hass server only manage one USB light and that a computer will run multiple busylight-hass servers if it has multiple lights at a given moment.
-This also has the desirable property that if no lights are present no resources are used.

-The systemd unit passes the path of the USB light that it is managing to the busylight-hass script. busylight-hass will manage the light at that path and no other. busylight-core does not have a mechanism to open a light at a given path so busylight-hass has to enumerate all lights and look in the list of lights for the light at the correct path.
-This is inelegant,
-might cause problems at boot when multiple devices are added at the same time, and might be what caused failures when `PrivateDevices = true` was set in [busylight_hass@.service.j2](./busylight_hass@.service.j2) for extra security.
-It would be good, as discussed in [issue 3](https://github.com/JnyJny/busylight/issues/3#issuecomment-3563923604) if `busylight_core.Light.available_hardware()` could take an argument to only return the light at a given USB path.